 What to look for when buying fresh corn:

-When buying corn, pick up each ear and look for tassels that are light brown and sticky to the touch.
-If the tassels are black or dry, the corn is old.
-You also want the corn to feel full and heavy, and the husks should be green and healthy-looking, not brown or dry.
+When buying, pick up each ear and look for tassels that are light brown and sticky to the touch.
+If the tassels are black or dry, the ears are old.
+You also want the ears to feel full and heavy, and the husks should be green and healthy-looking, not brown or dry.

-Last, but not least, look at the stalk on the bottom of the ear of corn; if it has already turned brown, it is probably at least two days old.
+Last, but not least, look at the stalk on the bottom of the ear; if it has already turned brown, it is probably at least two days old.

-The most important thing to remember when buying fresh corn is that as soon as it’s picked, it starts converting its sugar to starch.
-So if you want tender, sweet corn, buy it, cook it and eat it the same day or as close to the same day it’s picked.
+The most important thing to remember when buying fresh corn is that it starts converting its sugar to starch as soon as it’s picked.
+So, if possible, buy it, cook it, and eat it the same day or as close to the same day it’s picked.

 It will last for a few days in the refrigerator, but the quality and taste will decline each day.